 Session fees are established on a sliding scale basis.
-Many major insurances accepted.
+Many major insurance plans are accepted.
 Please contact us for more information about fees and availability.
 Clients and counselors are paired based on specific request, specialization, and personality fit.

 Carolyn Russo, MS, LMHC

-My name is Carolyn Russo and I am a Licensed Mental Health Counselor specializing in individual, couples and family therapy, and maintain a private practice in Seattle and Edmonds, WA.
+My name is Carolyn Russo and I am a Licensed Mental Health Counselor specializing in individual, couples, and family therapy, and I maintain a private practice in Seattle and Edmonds, WA.

 With many years of experience as a mental health counselor, and as a graduate of Texas A&M University, I am currently serving as a private practitioner.
 I work with a broad spectrum of clients.
 Among my areas of expertise are eating disorders, grief/loss, depression/anxiety, relationship issues, and life transitions.